Titles

 Pink hues begin to meld with the sea haze along the beach as the sun sets over the site of the old high school, now replaced by common establishments.
 Two young women wait for a young man, circling a street corner on their bikes as another day begins to pass tonight along the beach.
 This area was once orange groves and oil fields as far as the eye could see.
 What now fills the horizon?
 Further inland, homes hide behind ten-foot brick walls, trying to remain in the shade.
 And, at the end of a long day of walking the hot pavement and breathing the fumes of individual liberty, a rare young man tells the tale of his false imprisonment and asks where the pier is - so that he can retrieve his backpack and dog.
 I tell him, follow along Beach Boulevard.

-We derive meanings from nature.
-How much of these meanings are in and of themselves — what we might call a bare nature; or self-referential to our species defining production of totems, divine revelations, and modern systems of meaning?
-Does our search for beauty and meaning in nature solely reveal an inward gaze — as landscapes of human intention?
-Or does nature speak to us — and if so, what are the languages?
-And what reflected natures do we see in service of this search?
-And how do these questions shape the boundaries for what we consider to be the genre of landscape photography?
+We derive meanings from natures.
+But can these meanings be intrinsic to what we might call a “bare nature”?
+Or are these meanings only ever self-referential to our species defining production of totems, divine revelations, or modern systems of scientific gaze?
+In other words, does our search for beauty and meaning in nature only reveal an inward gaze—landscapes of human intentions?
+Or does nature speak to us—and if so, what are its languages?

-Contributors: Cody Cobb, Julia Coddington, Benedetta Falugi, Don Hudson, Jordi Huisman, Simon Kossoff, Michael Kowalczyk, Sasha Kurmaz, Anne-Sophie Landou, Markus Lehr, Catherine Lemblé, Anna Longworth, Micah McCoy, Brad McMurray, Wendy Morgan, Lars Nordström, Brian O’Neill, Gerry Orkin, Julie Paterson, Ed Peters, Chris Round, Nayeem Siddiquee, Monica Smaniotto, Bart van Damme
+Photographers: Coby Cobb, Preschelle Ann Bigueras, Julia Coddington, Benedetta Falugi, Don Hudson, Jordi Huisman, Phillip Kalantzis Cope, Simon Kossoff, Michael Kowalczyk, Sasha Kurmaz, Anne-Sophie Landou, Markus Lehr, Catherine Lemblé, Anna Longworth, Brad McMurray, Wendy Morgan, Chris Moxey, Lars Nordström, Brian O’Neill, Gerry Orkin, Julie Paterson, Ed Peters, Chris Round, Nayeem Siddiquee, Monica Smaniotto, Valeria Tofanelli, Bart van Damme, Mike Writston, Dmitry Yurchenko

 Middlescapes, Phillip Kalantzis Cope